This page provides instructions on how to use the Caplin CLI to create scaffolding for a new application.

 If you opt to include support for Java Servlets, the caplin-cli create-app command makes the following modifications to the new application's scaffolding:

-The server/node/server.js file includes code to spawn Maven to download and run Jetty:
+The following code is added to the file server/node/server.js to spawn Maven to download and run Jetty:

 spawn( "mvn", ["-f", "server/java/proxy-target/pom.xml", "jetty:run"], proxySpawnOptions )

 A new directory server/java is added to the application's scaffolding: